Students & Alumni

 New students can fill the peer-to-peer mentoring program signup sheet and then contact the program coordinator before coming to Erlangen.
 Upon request, you will be paired up with a student mentor from previous cohorts.

-During summer break, SDAC student representatives regularly organize events (e.g., hiking in the Franconia region, brunch in Nuremberg) and meetups (e.g., coffee break near the library).
-Please contact the student representatives to join these events, and click here to see the update!
+During the semester breaks, SDAC student representatives regularly organize events (e.g., hiking in the Franconia region, brunch in Nuremberg, a day trip to Bamberg) and meetups (e.g., coffee break near the library).
+Please contact the student representatives to join these events, and stay tuned for updates!

 The COVID-19 outbreak has made it harder to be with others.
 Contact with families and friends continues to be limited, and social and leisure activities are restricted.
 Every Tuesday morning, SDAC students gather together virtually, have breakfast, and casually chat about school and life.
 If you’re feeling lonely at the moment, please contact the 4th cohort student representatives to join our gathering!